 To support an easy golden image workflow, Mender supports creating a snapshot of the currently running system.
 In this workflow a "golden image" is maintained on a single device (or SD card) by making run-time modifications on the device, such as installing packages, changing configurations and updating the operating system.
 When this device has been tested and the environment should be replicated, a snapshot can be taken with Mender.
 This results in a file system image and Mender Artifact that can be deployed to the rest of the device fleet.

-This feature is available from version 2.2 and fully supported by the following filesystems: ext, XFS, JFS, btrfs, f2fs, and ReiserFS.
+This feature is fully supported by the following filesystems: ext, XFS, JFS, btrfs, f2fs, and ReiserFS.

 mender executable provides a command